 Tires that are more than six years old

-Winter and all season tires lose their characteristics to a large extent due to aging, regardless of the remaining tread depth.
+Winter and all season tires lose many of their special characteristics due to aging, regardless of the remaining tread depth.
+The rubber can harden over time, reducing grip on cold, wet, snowy, or icy roads.

 WARNING